Jachdich/planet-client/README.md

 ### Linker error mentioning jsoncpp

-Ugh IDK how to fix this but you might have jsoncpp installed to a different location.
+You might have jsoncpp installed to a different location.
 It needs to be in `/usr/include/jsoncpp/json/` (or equivilent `include` directory).
 Some installs omit the final `json` which can break things, if that's the case for your install just `mkdir /tmp/json && mv /usr/include/jsoncpp/* /tmp/json && mv /tmp/json /usr/include/jsoncpp` or something else if your install is weird.

+A fix for Arch based distros:
+mkdir -p /usr/include/jsoncpp
+cp -r /usr/include/json /usr/include/jsoncpp